Zire Handheld: Palm Zire 71

 Alternatively, one could simply lessen the frequency of this occurring by inserting the PDA into its case top first (so that the joystick is at the wider end of the pocket).
 Additionally, after many cycles of opening and closing the camera, the flex-cable that connected the halves of the device could fracture.
-The lead to the loss of charging, wired syncing and shutter button functionality as the IO connector and button resided on the back half of the device.
+This led to the loss of charging, wired syncing and shutter button functionality as the IO connector and button resided on the back half of the device.

 Palm Zire 72

 The Palm Zire 72 was the successor to the Palm Zire 71.
 New features included Bluetooth, voice recording, and video capture with sound.
 The joystick was replaced with the standard 5-way navigator similar to that of the Tungsten models, and the camera was upgraded from 0.3 to 1.2-megapixels.
 The Zire 72 had 32 MB of RAM (25 MB usable) instead of 16 MB, a 312 MHz Intel PXA270 Processor instead of the previous TI OMAP Processor, and weighed 4.8oz as opposed to 5.3oz for the Zire 71.
 This model featured the updated suite of PIM apps, like the E, T3, and Z22 models.
 The Zire 72 was available in two models.
 The standard Zire 72 had a bright blue painted body with a silver back.
 The Zire 72 Special Edition was an all-silver model.

 The Zire 72, while it had more features than the Zire 71, was hit with a lot of criticism over time.
 Some users reported problems with the camera: the camera lens was not covered, the camera didn't work in low-light conditions, and broken pixels were common.
 (Third-party cases included a lens cover.)
 The screen quality, while good, was not as brilliant as the Palm Zire 71.
 Many users complained of the blue 'soft-touch' rubberized paint coating chipping and peeling after moderate use.